-The Trust and our schools will support all children through:
+The Trust and our school will support all children through:

 - Promoting a caring, safe and positive environment within the school. - Encouraging self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community. - Ensuring children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and relationship and sex education (RSE) and through all aspects of school life.
-This includes online safety. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support.
+This includes online safety. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Ensuring children are made aware of and have access to age appropriate details of helplines, counselling or other avenues of external support. - Liaising and working in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Notifying Social Care immediately if there is a significant concern.

-- Liaising and working in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Notifying Social Care immediately if there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves a BET school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school medical records are forwarded as a matter of priority and within statutory timescales.
+Providing continuing support to a child about whom there have been concerns who leaves a BET school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school medical records are forwarded as a matter of priority and within statutory timescales.